Geometric Thermodynamics in Open Quantum Systems: Coherence, Curvature, and Work

 This leads to a simple geometric principle: \emph{thermodynamic curvature is set by the relation between the Hamiltonian eigenbasis and the pointer basis selected by the environment.} When these bases coincide, the geometry is classical and population-driven.
 When they differ, coherence reshapes the curvature and introduces directional and sign-sensitive structure.
 Thermodynamic curvature emerges as a direct manifestation of basis misalignment.

 The framework admits direct realization in molecular and condensed-phase systems in which effective Hamiltonian parameters are controlled by external fields, nuclear configurations, or structured electromagnetic environments.
 In particular, molecular polariton systems provide a natural platform, where a reduced two-state subspace is formed by a molecular excitation and a cavity photon.
 Cyclic modulation of detuning, light--matter coupling, or reservoir conditions defines trajectories in control space along which the system relaxes to nonequilibrium steady states, enabling direct probing of geometric work and curvature.
 More generally, the geometric response can be controlled by tuning both the Hamiltonian and the system--bath coupling.
 By adjusting detuning, hybridization, and environmental interactions, one can design cycles that selectively sample regions of positive or negative curvature, thereby controlling work input, extraction, and flow.
-This perspective elevates thermodynamic response from a passive property to a tunable geometric feature of the control manifold, linking microscopic dynamics to macroscopic work.
+This perspective elevates thermodynamic response from a passive property to a tunable geometric feature of the manifold, linking microscopic dynamics to macroscopic work and connecting geometric thermodynamics with driven steady-state physics and quantum control.
 In this sense, the framework provides a route to controlling thermodynamic response in open quantum systems and connects geometric thermodynamics with driven steady-state physics and quantum control.